Save up to 25%… Shop Our Birthday Sale Now!

 Lion’s Mane is a functional mushroom known for supporting healthy brain function.
 It has compounds that are being studied for their potential effect on mood.

-Lion’s Mane for Serotonin and Dopamine
+Lion’s Mane Relationship With Stress Hormones, Serotonin, and Dopamine

 Scientists are still learning how Lion’s Mane impacts serotonin and dopamine levels.
 It’s possible that they are a result of the mushroom’s effects on your gut microbiome.
 The trillions of bacteria in your digestive tract produce a wide range of neurotransmitters, including dopamine and serotonin (41).
 Some research suggests they may have a role in anxiety and depression (42).